pingcap/docs/glossary.md

 ### SST

-Static Sorted Table, Sorted String Table or Sorted Sequence Table (SST) is the file storage format of RocksDB.
+Static Sorted Table, Sorted String Table, or Sorted Sequence Table (SST) is a file storage format used in RocksDB.

 ### Store